ImgBotApp/InternetNL/detail/mail/tls/version/exp_en.md

-We check if the available TLS versions are sufficiently secure.
+We check if your mail server supports secure TLS versions.
+See ['TLS guidelines from NCSC-NL'](https://www.ncsc.nl/actueel/whitepapers/ict-beveiligingsrichtlijnen-voor-transport-layer-security-tls.html), guideline B1-1 (in Dutch).